 First Tellurium Launches Soil Sampling Program at Klondike Project in Colorado

-Following up on Work Conducted by First Solar, Inc. on High-Grade Tellurium Zones.

-/EIN News/ -- Vancouver, BC, Canada, Oct.
+Vancouver, BC, Canada, Oct.
 13, 2022 (GLOBE NEWSWIRE) -- First Tellurium Corp.
-(CSE: FTEL, OTC FSTTF) (the “Company” or “First Tellurium”), reports it has launched a soil sampling program at its Klondike tellurium-gold project in Saguache County, south-central Colorado.
+FTELFSTTF (the "Company" or "First Tellurium"), reports it has launched a soil sampling program at its Klondike tellurium-gold project in Saguache County, south-central Colorado.
 This work is designed to provide further guidance for a subsequent diamond drilling program, as announced August 17, 2022.

 The sampling follows up on previous work conducted by First Solar Inc., when the property was being explored to supply tellurium for First Solar's cadmium-telluride solar panels.